harry7557558/DMOJ-Render_Main/Moana/circuitsolver/README.md

-Write a program that finds the current in each resistor in a circuit.
+Write a program that finds the current in each connection in a circuit.

-The circuit consists of a power supply, joints, and resistors.
-The power supply has a fixed electric potential difference across two joints, allowing current to flow into the joint ~1~ and out of the joint ~N~ throughout the circuit.
-Each joint is associated with an electric potential.
-Each resistor connects two joints and has a fixed resistance.
+The circuit consists of a power supply, nodes, and connections.
+The power supply has a fixed electric potential difference across node ~1~ and node ~N~, allowing current to flow into the node ~1~ and out of the node ~N~ throughout the circuit.
+Each node is associated with an electric potential.
+Each connection joins two nodes and has a fixed resistance.

 Two physical laws govern the flow of current in an electric circuit:

-Ohm's law: The electric potential difference across a resistor is the product of the resistance in the resistor and the current passing through it.
-Current flows from a joint with a higher electric potential to a joint with a lower electric potential.
+Ohm's law: The electric potential difference across a connection is the product of the resistance of the connection and the current passing through it.
+Current flows from a node with a higher electric potential to a node with a lower electric potential.

-Kirchhoff's first law: The sum of currents flowing into a joint equals the sum of currents flowing out of it.
-This applies to both a joint within a circuit and a joint connected to the power supply.
+Kirchhoff's current law: The sum of currents flowing into a node equals the sum of currents flowing out of it.
+This applies to both nodes within the circuit and nodes connected to the power supply.

 ## Input Specification

-The first line contains three integers, ~N~, ~M~, and ~V~, representing the number of joints, the number of resistors, and the potential difference of the power supply in volts.
+The first line contains three integers, ~N~, ~M~, and ~V~, representing the number of nodes, the number of connections, and the potential difference of the power supply.

-The following ~M~ lines each contain ~3~ integers, ~a_i~, ~b_i~, and ~R_i~, representing a resistor with a resistance of ~R_i~ ohms connecting joints ~a_i~ and ~b_i~.
+The following ~M~ lines each contains ~3~ integers, ~a_i~, ~b_i~, and ~R_i~, representing a connection with a resistance of ~R_i~ units connecting joints ~a_i~ and ~b_i~.

 ## Output Specification

-Output ~M~ lines, each with a floating point number, the current across each resistor in amps, in the same order as listed in the input.
-The current across the resistor is positive when it flows from joint ~a_i~ to joint ~b_i~ and vice versa.
+Output ~M~ lines, each with a decimal number, the current across each connection, in the same order as listed in the input.
+The current across connection ~i~ is positive if it flows from node ~a_i~ to node ~b_i~ and vice versa.
 Your solution will be considered correct if it has an absolute or relative error less than ~10^{-5}~ compared to the reference solution.

 ## Constraints

-~2\le N \lt 7500~, ~1 \le M \le 30000~, ~N+M \lt 31000~, ~1\le V\le 10^9~, ~1\le a_i,b_i \le N~, ~1\le R_i\le 10^5~.
+~2\le N \le 10000~, ~1 \le M \le 30000~, ~1\le V\le 10^9~, ~1\le a_i,b_i \le N~, ~1\le R_i\le 10^5~.

-In test cases worth ~40\%~ of the total points, ~M \le 500~, ~N+M \lt 550~.
+In test cases worth ~40\%~ of the total points, ~N \le 600~.

-Each joint is connected to at least one resistor.
-There is a path formed by resistors connecting arbitrary two joints in the circuit.
+For any two nodes in the circuit, there is a path formed by one or more connections between them.

-The input guarantees that there is a unique solution satisfying both Ohm's law and Kirchhoff's first law.
+It is guaranteed that there is a unique solution satisfying both Ohm's law and Kirchhoff's current law.

+**Note from the problem author:** It is recommended to use a programming language that is not too slow (like C/C++) to solve this problem.

 ## Sample Input 1